It is a genetic disorder that is fatal unless detected and treated before a serious illness develops from copper poisoning.

 The accumulation of copper causes these rings, which affect approximately half of people with Wilson’s disease.

-Wilson’s disease can attack the central nervous system, as well as the liver.
+Wilson’s disease can attack the central nervous system and the liver.

 As a result, a collection of apparently unrelated symptoms may occur.

-Liver symptoms tend to appear in late childhood or adolescence, while neurological symptoms appear in adulthood.
+Liver symptoms appear in late childhood or adolescence, while neurological symptoms appear in adulthood.

 Liver symptoms include: